kornelski/rust-rgb/README.md

 let raw_again = pixels.as_bytes();
 ```

+Note: if you get an error about "no method named `as_bytes` found", add `use rgb::ComponentBytes`.
+If you're using a custom component type (`RGB<CustomType>`), implement `rgb::plain::Plain` trait for the component.

 ----

 ## About colorspaces

-This crate is intentionally ignorant about flavors of RGB color spaces. *Correct* color management is a complex problem, and this crate aims to be the lowest common denominator.
+*Correct* color management is a complex problem, and this crate aims to be the lowest common denominator, so it's intentionally agnostic about it.

-However, it supports any subpixel type for `RGB<T>`, and `RGBA<RGBType, AlphaType>`, so you can use them with a newtype, e.g.:
+However, this library supports any subpixel type for `RGB<T>`, and `RGBA<RGBType, AlphaType>`, so you can use them with a newtype, e.g.:

 ```rust
 struct LinearLight(u16);